Wednesday, 8 September 2010

 "Where's Jo?"

-“He’s been herded,” said Bod, looking around, “He’s going to spend the rest of the holiday as a sheep.”
+"He's been herded," said Bod, looking around.
+"He's going to spend the rest of the holiday as a sheep."

 A Panorama Walk, Dinas Bran castle, at the Worlds End, more walking on the moor ....

-We began making our way north along the tarmac lane, taking a path that is known as the ‘Panorama Walk’ as we strode down the whole length of this valley and towards the tired vestiges of Dinas Bran.
-As we ate up the distance, we began to see more limestone crags ahead of us.
-Those on our immediate right were now called the Trevor Rocks as we began to come alongside the remnants of the medieval castle on the hill.
+We made our way north along the tarmac lane on what is known as the Panorama Walk, moving down the whole length of the valley toward the tired vestiges of the castle.
+More limestone crags appeared ahead — the Trevor Rocks — as we came alongside the medieval ruins on their hill.

 "Now it's just showing off," said Jo.